 Each and every night, social media sites such as Instagram Live felt like using a Sky Box for the first time: inundated with choice.
 Feeds were alight with pink glowing circles as people launched game shows, hosted talks, played music, led workout sessions and instructed bake-a-longs.
-There is no doubt that Black content creators pushed boundaries during lockdown season and gave us small pockets of joy during such an uncertain time.
+Simply put: Black content creators pushed boundaries during lockdown and gave us small pockets of joy during such an uncertain time.

-Here’s a guide to a handful of creatives that made quarantine slightly more bearable.
+Here’s a guide to a handful of creatives that made quarantine season slightly more bearable.

 IG Live: Battles & Twerkathons

 Before losing his record to a certain rainbow-haired individual, Tory Lanez gathered hundreds of thousands of people in his high-energy Quarantine Radio on Instagram Live.
 His record-breaking stream had women from all over the globe twisting and twerking under a current of oat milk and honey (which, if anything, is definitely poetic).
-Night after night we flocked to the rapper-singer’s IG, both entertained and intrigued by what wonders his late-night show would bring.
-Inspired by the chaos of Club Quarantine, UK rapper Swarmz racked up 1,000,000 followers from his highly successful and slightly risqué ‘Twerk Show’ on the very same platform.
+Night after night we flocked to the singer-rapper’s IG page, intrigued by what wonders his late-night show would bring us.
+Inspired by the chaos of Club Quarantine, the British rapper Swarmz racked up 1,000,000 followers from his highly successful and slightly risqué ‘Twerk Show’ on the very same platform.

 Music Videos & DJ Sets

 Aside from chilling in their home-clothes, clashing over jumpy internet connections, artists were finding ways to bring us social-distance friendly music videos and challenges.
-Playfully dancing in front of a greenscreen, clad in ‘80s-inspired bodysuits, Hackney-born singer Bree Runway dropped the music video for her track “Damn Daniel”—which was shot in her house with at-home styling, makeup, and hair not compromising on quality.
+Playfully dancing in front of a greenscreen and clad in ‘80s-inspired bodysuits, Hackney-born singer Bree Runway dropped the music video for her song “Damn Daniel”, which was shot in her house with at-home styling, makeup, and hair not compromising on quality.
 “Lockdown isn’t easy on the brain at all, and it’s such a boring time as well,” Bree tells me in an email.
 “I wanted to provide my fans with a pick-me-up—a little escape.
-It was a must I got this out regardless of all that’s happening because I promised myself I would be consistent this year, and I’m sticking to it.”
+It was a must that I got this out, regardless of all that’s happening, because I promised myself I would be consistent this year, and I’m sticking to it.”

-We also fell in love with Yxng Bane’s quarantine-inspired video for his song “Table 4 Two”, with online personality Zeze Millz posing as his lockdown love interest through FaceTime.
+We also fell in love with Yxng Bane’s quarantine-inspired video for his song “Table 4 Two”, with online personality Zeze Millz posing as his lockdown love interest via FaceTime.
 Lockdown also brought the best out of DJs across the profession; on the list of iconic quarantine moments, wedding DJs playing on rooftops to hundreds of isolating flats was up there for sure.
 We partied with the likes of Michelle Obama and Rihanna in the comment section of D-NICE’s ten-hour DJ set, and if you thought that was a lot, we were then blessed with a 24-hour live session from UKG icon DJ EZ in conjunction with My Kind Deed, to promote ‘togetherness’ and bring ‘hope’ during isolation.
-The set reached 40 million people worldwide and #StayHomeWithDJEZ trended online.
-Birmingham’s Continental GT also became the people’s champ during lockdown, with his weekly house and garage sets on IG Live attracting everyone from Skrapz to Maya Jama.
+The set reached 40 million people worldwide and #StayHomeWithDJEZ trended for days online.
+Birmingham’s Continental GT also became the people’s champ for his weekly house and garage sets on IG Live, which had everyone from Skepta and Chip to Maya Jama tuned in.

 The most unexpected but exciting moment of not only this lockdown but the year so far, was the resurgence of unapologetically Black radio.
 No Signal, an online radio station founded by Jojo Sonubi and his brother David, dominated online conversations for weeks with their music battle show #NS10v10, which always trends on Twitter as hosts rep their artists in a 10-track clash.
 The most notorious battle to date—Wizkid vs Popcaan—had over 88,000 people tuned in, while their other shows deliver pure tuneage, intense dramas and a sense of community.
 The team consists of several online personalities and music lovers, most notable the enigmatic Henrie Kwushue who heads up production at the station and often hosts herself.